 As part of the monitoring programme, spot samples of the injectate were obtained from active injection sites during inspection visits.
-The sampling of injectate was carried out at the Waihapa Production Station on 11 September 2012 and 9 April 2013.
-A sample was obtained from the Manutahi-D wellsite on 11 April 2013.
+No sampling of injectate was carried out at the Waihapa Production Station before it was taken over by NZEC.
+A sample was obtained from the Manutahi-D wellsite on 29 October 2013 and 11 April 2014.
 The injectate samples were submitted to the Council's IANZ accredited laboratory for physicochemical analysis.
 The results of the analysis are included below in Table 4.
 The concentrations of each analyte are within the expected range for produced water samples.